 This properties file is used to set multiple properties if they are needed to access the mail server using POP3.
-For instance if the mail server is SSL enabled, then a few extra properties must be set.
+For instance if the mail server is SSL enabled, then a few optional properties may be set.
 The Super User can use this properties file to set any additional properties that are required.
+The list of optional properties is available in the JavaMail API specification provided by Oracle Corporation.